nichus/furry-tribble/README.md

 furry-tribble
 =============

+Archived on 2020.08.21

-This probably won't get finished either
+This probably won't get finished either (it wasn't)